jrenaud90/TidalPy/Documentation/structures_x/system/system.md

 with the world's albedo $A$, its emissivity $\varepsilon$, and the Stefan-Boltzmann constant $\sigma$.
 Both raise `RuntimeError` if no star is set and return NaN for the star's own entry, an unset stellar semi-major axis, or a star with no luminosity.

 ## Orbital and Spin Evolution

+A layered world whose tide model is `rheology` (the default for a terrestrial world) takes its Love numbers from its interior, so run `world.solve_eos()` on every such member before any of the evolution methods below; they raise `RuntimeError` otherwise.
+A later `solve_eos` retires the world's tidal result, and the next evolution call solves it again.

 `calc_world_evolution(world)` evolves a single world.
 It solves the world's global tides in the current system state (mean motion from Kepler's third law, spin and obliquity from the world, eccentricity and semi-major axis from the orbit about its tidal host, host mass from that host), then turns the tidal-potential derivatives into the orbital rates and the world's spin rate.
 Only this world raises tides; its host is treated as a point mass.
 A world with no tidal host, or no usable orbit about it, comes back with `evolved = False`.